Home > Resources > Talent management > Talent acquisition > Recruitment > Ban the box laws by state and municipality

 Many states also impose related restrictions on the use of credit history in employment decisions, reinforcing the broader move toward fair, transparent, and inclusive hiring practices.
 HR leaders must stay ahead of this evolving legal landscape to ensure compliance while strengthening their employer brand.

-Our comprehensive fifty‑state chart gives HR professionals a clear overview of ban‑the‑box laws at both state and local levels, helping organisations quickly understand where restrictions apply and how they affect private‑sector hiring.
+Our comprehensive fifty‑state chart gives HR professionals a clear overview of ban‑the‑box laws at both state and local levels, helping organizations quickly understand where restrictions apply and how they affect private‑sector hiring.
 In light of these regulations, employers should review and update their employment applications and hiring processes to align with fair‑chance standards and minimise legal risk.

 Screenshot of the Brightmine Fifty State Chart on ban the box laws